Ingredients I avoid in my Halal and All natural products

 "Past studies show nanoparticles in cosmetics can be absorbed through the skin or breathed in through the nose and mouth.
 Once in the airways, particle size may determine where they end up.
 Generally, the smallest can go deep into the gas exchange area of the lung, larger aggregated ones in the windpipe or bronchial tubes, and the even larger agglomerates in the head via the nose."

-Cosmetic companies like to use nano particles because it gives a more airbrushed look to powders and other makeup. but for us at Claudia Nour Cosmetics, beauty does not come before health, so this is one ingredient you will not find in any of our products.
+Cosmetic companies like to use nano particles because it gives a more airbrushed look to powders and other makeup. but for us at Claudia Nour Cosmetics, beauty does not come before health, so this is one ingredient you will not find in any of my products.

 [This is an open ongoing article that will get updated with the complete list of all the ingredients that are not included in Claudia Nour Cosmetics, there are many more hazardous ingredients that are not included in our formulations.]